Standard Length Sleeves

 My sleeve rolls down at the top

 If your sleeve rolls over on the top edge, your sleeve may be too small.
-We occasionally have requests for longer sleeves when our customers have found the upper edge rolling down.
 The solution is usually to have one size larger.
 Follow our Sizing Guide.
-Click here
+Click here or Contact us at PICC-Me Customer Care for advice.

 We recommend our sleeves are hand-washed in a light detergent, rinsed well and dried flat, ideally in an airing cupboard away from direct heat.
 Avoid ironing sleeves with metallic effects.
 Do NOT dry clean, tumble dry, bleach or leave in contact with direct heat.